Vehicle Safety · 2–5 min toolbox talk

 Ask the Crew

-- Is the load balanced and properly restrained?
+- Is the load secured and balanced?